 Nouvelle Athènes (New Athens) - This is the historical name the mostly residential area today known as SoPi, where the cool artists and writers hung out and hosted salons between about 1820-1870; now it is the site of two specialty museums celebrating that era

-Saint-Georges - Official name of the quartier overlapping with the Nouvelle Athènes and SoPi neighborhoods but today you really won't hear anyone use it unless they're talking about Place Saint-Georges, a small square next to the Saint-Georges Metro station surrounded by lovely mansions and residential buildings.
+Saint-Georges - Official name of the quartier overlapping with the Nouvelle Athènes and SoPi neighborhoods but today you really won't hear anyone use it unless they're talking about Place Saint-Georges, a gorgeous square next to the Saint-Georges Metro station surrounded by lovely mansions, cafes, art galleries, and residential buildings.

 Rochechouart - This is the quartier name for the 9th's northeast corner; you'll very occasionally hear the neighborhood called Rochechouart, perhaps due to the informal Sunday morning street market along Boulevard de Rochechouart (its northern border), but in recent years, the neighborhood feels more like the eastern end of SoPi thanks to its many small food shops and cafes.